 Develop and Practice a Fire Escape Plan

 - Due to other safety reasons, you may not want to teach your child how to leave the house independently.
-In that case, create and identify responsibilities for each family member, of how you will escort him/her out.
+In that case, create and identify responsibilities for each family member, of how you will escort them out.

 - Depending on the layout of your home and your child’s behavior, consider teaching them at least two ways out of every room.
 Several different ways to leave the house?

-- Identify a central meeting place outside such as the street sign in front of the neighbor’s house.
+- Identify a central meeting place outside, such as the street sign in front of the neighbor’s house.
 Teach them when they hear the fire alarm or a parent yell out for them it means, “Time to go to the meeting place.”

 - Frequently practice all parts of your escape plan.
 Model the behavior, rehearse it (practice it together providing prompts as needed), and offer feedback and behavior-specific praise.